 Only locals and returning citizens can access the Tokyo and Hong Kong Disney parks, while the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.

 In the US, all guests ages 2 and up at Walt Disney World and Disneyland Resort are required to wear face coverings indoors, regardless of vaccination status.
 They are optional for outdoor common areas.

 Disneyland has eliminated on-site temperature checks and is allowing guests to "self-determine" social distancing since California has removed distancing requirements.

 Some parks have reduced capacity and require temperature checks on entry.

 Guests of Paris, Tokyo, Hong Kong and Shanghai parks need to continue to wear masks in all areas.

 Exact numbers of cases linked to Disney Parks are unclear.

 What can visitors expect?

-Disney World, Florida canceled its parade and fireworks indefinitely in a bid to keep guests safely apart.
-Parades are also suspended.
-Capacity has also been cut, with numbers further limited in restaurants and in queues to prevent overcrowding.
+Capacity has also been cut in Disney's theme parks, with numbers further limited in restaurants and in queues to prevent overcrowding.